EPIC-guide/epic-guide.github.io/_life/money-americans.md

 Americans have always been and will always be a bit special compared to the rest of the world.
 Finances are no exception.

-_This page is only relevant to US citizens and persons considered “US persons” for financial purposes.
+_This page is only relevant to US citizens and persons considered "US persons" for financial purposes.
 While I have tried my best to research the information below, I do not guarantee that any of it is accurate.
 Do not consider this page official financial advice.
 If you need tax or financial advice, particularly if your finances